brageon/brageon.github.io/README.md

 # AWS ETL Boilerplate

 Text-to-float translator with repo *rest* as backend.
-This repo is *rest* frontend.
+Oak is *rest* frontend.
 Task: Redirect user to S3 after prompt input.
 * Flask endpoint with Lambda to replace the need for manually updating FURL.
 * API Gateway beats FURL in throttling and quotas for preventing uncontrolled expenses inside usage plans.